kokkos/kokkos/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear description of what the bug is, error log.
+Please provide a concise, clear description of the bug, as well as any available error logs.

-**To Reproduce**
+**To Reproduce the Bug**

-A reproducer should list:
+Please also include the following items:

 1. compilers (with versions)
-2. Kokkos release or commit used
+2. Kokkos release or commit used (i.e., the sha1 number)
-3. platform/backends (e.g. HIP-AMD, or CUDA, OpenMP, etc)
+3. platform and backend (e.g. Carawy and HIP-AMD, or Weaver and CUDA, OpenMP, etc)
+4. cmake configure command
+5. output from cmake command
-4. minimal code that reproduces the bug
+4. command line and / or code needed to reproduce the bug
+5. please also attach the "kokksCore_config.h" header file (generated during the build);

 **Any additional info**
 Add any other context about the problem here.